thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Use `Message` components for user-facing errors — not bare `className`s that don't exist in SemUI.
 - Prefer early returns for loading states (`if (isFetching) return <Loader />`) so `data` is implicitly defined afterwards, then a ternary for the empty-vs-populated case.
 - Use `<Ref>` when you need to attach a ref to a SemUI component that doesn't forward one.
+Don't add a wrapper `<div>` to hold the ref, and don't hand-roll a replacement for a component we already have — wrap the existing one.

 ---